ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

       These include promoted lists, ``forall``, among others.
 This change is fully backward compatible; no migration would be necessary.

-   d.
-Any type can be used in a kind, including type families and type synonyms.
-      This change is fully backward compatible; no migration would be necessary.

    e.
 With ``-XPolyKinds``, kind variables are assumed to have kind ``BOX`` (which
       has become ``Type``). ``-XTypeInType``, on the other hand, makes no assumption about the kind of a kind variable.
 This is a generalization over current